 - Information about perspectives of other professionals and carers.
 Consider the views provided by other professionals or support network members working with the family.

-- Consider other Structured Decision Making (SDM) tools.
-Read the Parental Strengths and Needs Assessment which can give you information quickly about the strengths and challenge areas for a parent.
-The Family Reunification Assessment tool will identify the reasons why the child has not yet been reunified.
+- Consider the parental strengths and needs assessment which can give you information quickly about the strengths and challenge areas for a parent.

 Concurrent planning when reunification is not possible

 If reunification cannot be achieved, this does not mean that the alternative permanency goal identified through concurrent planning excludes or restricts the parents from the child’s daily care and upbringing.
 The alternative goal can focus on a having safe and stable care arrangement that supports maximum involvement of the child’s parents and family in their lives now and into the future to the extent that it is safe.